Covid 19 coronavirus lockdown: Health Minister David Clark demoted after driving 20km to beach, breaking lockdown rules

 "I've apologised to the Prime Minister for my lack of judgement and offered her my resignation."

-Clark is due to appear on morning media today and will later be grilled at the Epidemic Response Committee, chaired by National leader Simon Bridges.
+Clark is due to appear on morning media today - including the Mike Hosking Breakfast on Newstalk ZB at 7.35am - and will later be grilled at the Epidemic Response Committee, chaired by National leader Simon Bridges.

-He has already come under fire for driving about 2 kms last week to go for a mountain bike ride.

 Health authorities and Ardern have repeatedly said not to engage in activities that were risky and could see emergency services called out at a time when their ERs needed to free to handle the Covid-19 crisis.